 After a good snowfall in Boulder, you'll be hard-pressed to find any kids who want to stay inside.
 Stop by McGuckin Hardware for a snow tube, and head to the nearest sledding hill for some good, old-fashioned fun.

 If you’re bouncing off your walls at home, come bounce off Boulder’s colorful, art-splashed walls for a change.
-Over 90 new murals have popped up here in the last two years — 38 of those in the last two months.
+More than 100 new murals have popped up here in the last few years, about 25 of which were just added in September 2021.
 Grab a hot drink to carry with you, and take a self-guided, behind-the-scenes urban tour of these thought-provoking works.
 There’s also a guided bike tour available.
 Find our complete mural guide, with maps, here.

 Colorado is home to 28 ski areas and 11 of the smaller areas are known as the Colorado Gems.
 Have you skied them all?
 Eldora Mountain Resort (just 21 miles outside of Boulder) is one of Colorado’s gems and gets to the heart of what skiing is all about — discovery, camaraderie, going up and coming down.
 Read more about it in the LA Times.